Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$: Abstract

 \section{Abstract}

 The consecutive magnetic ordering of the Ho and Ru ions in the pyrochlore \HRO\ and their interplay are investigated by neutron scattering, magnetic and specific heat measurements.
-The Ru magnetic moments order at 95 K into an easy-plane antiferromagnetic state, while the Ho moments order at 1.55 K into an unsaturated ferromagnetic state that retains an extensive ground state entropy and present complex spin dynamics throughout the low temperature phase.
-These unexpected features are analyzed in terms of a fragmented ferromagnetic state equivalent to the pyrochlore kagome ice.
-Selection of this unusual state relies on a subtle compromise between long-range ferromagnetic interactions between holmium moments and a repulsive cubic field, both mediated by the ruthenium lattice.
+The Ru moments order at 95 K into a $\Gamma_5$ easy-plane antiferromagnetic state.
+At 1.55 K the Ho moments order into an unusual $\Gamma_9$ ferromagnetic state with extensive ground state entropy and structured spin dynamics.
+It is shown how the internal fields with $\Gamma_5$ and $\Gamma_9$ geometry allow for two symmetry breaking transitions.
+The lower temperature ordering is driven by ruthenium mediated interactions between holmium moments as spin ice correlations develop.
+The unsaturated order is compatible with a fragmented ferromagnetic state equivalent to pyrochlore kagome ice.